-We know that students will have been impacted by this pandemic in all sorts of different ways and that some of you may have also been impacted by strike action taken earlier in the year.
-As you may know from previous messages the University will be taking a ‘no detriment’ approach when confirming your grades and degree outcomes.
+We know that some students will have been impacted by the ongoing industrial action and that some of our students on campus in China continue to be impacted by the COVID 19 pandemic.
+In light of the combined impact of these factors the University will be taking a no detriment approach when confirming grades and degree outcomes.

-- when the event(s) happened in relation to when/how you were being taught or assessed
+- when the event(s) happened in relation to when/how students were being taught or assessed;

-- the effect the event had on your ability to study for, or take, an assessment
+- the effect the event had on students’ ability to study for, or take, an assessment;

-- the mark you received in the assessment
+- and the mark students received in the assessment.

-We then act to remove negative impacts on you and ensure you are awarded your degree fairly while maintaining our academic standards and securing the value of your qualifications.
+We then act to remove negative impacts on the student and ensure they are awarded their degree fairly whilst maintaining our academic standards and securing the value of the qualifications.

 Boards of Examiners will be provided with: